daviromero/anita/README.md

 ```

 ## A Portuguese Version
-We have a portuguese version:
+We have a portuguese version.
+In the portuguese ANITA syntax, use `conclusao` instead of `conclusion`.

 - Run ANITA with
 ```bash
 python anita.anita_pt.py [-i input_file] [-o output_file]